arnold-c/OutbreakDetection/manuscript/manuscript.typ

 #figure(
   image("manuscript_files/plots/optimal-thresholds_alert-threshold-plot.svg"),
   caption: [The optimal alert threshold of outbreak detection systems under different testing rates and noise structures.
 Imperfect tests have the same values for sensitivity and specificity.
-Solid lines represent tests with 0-day turnaround times, and dashed lines represent tests with result delays. $Lambda(4)$ indicates the mean noise incidence is 4 times higher than the mean measles incidence, for example.]
+Circular markers represent tests with 0-day turnaround times, and triangular markers represent tests with result delays. $Lambda(4)$ indicates the mean noise incidence is 4 times higher than the mean measles incidence, for example.]
 )
 <fig-alert-threshold>